surveycto/decrypt/README.md

 When you reach the field, it will display your field *label* (and *hint* and media if you include them as well) at the top, followed by the results of the decryption.
 If the decryption was successful, it will say "Success".
 However, if decryption failed, it will say "Failed", followed by the reason for the decryption failure.
 It will do this for each piece of encrypted data it receives.

-Note: If the provided IV is in the correct format, but the value itself is incorrect, then the decrypted data will be incorrect, and there will not be an error message.
+Note: If the provided encryption key, ciphertext, or IV are in the correct format, but the value itself is incorrect, then the decrypted data will be incorrect, and there will not be an error message.
 Make sure you always provide the correct decryption information.

 ### Encrypting your data (IMPORTANT)